 When making my work I have a sense of archaeology, that I am excavating both a character and their narrative.
 I enjoy discovering the ways in which these stories can be relatable.

-The figures may be in the guise of men, women and animals, yet there is an essence that unifies them.
-It is this humanity through expression and gesture that I seek in between the thoughts, hands and material, sculpting the surface marks to create a common honesty.
+The figures may be in the guise of people or animals, yet there is an animation that unifies them.
+It is this essence that I seek through expression and gesture, between thought, hands and the material, leaving a trace of surface marks that portrait common honesty.

-Graduating in 2000 from Wolverhampton University, I have built my reputation through exhibiting work within the UK and at international ceramics festivals in China and Japan.
+Graduating in 2000 from Wolverhampton University, I built my practice through exhibiting work within the UK and at international ceramics festivals in China and Japan.

 Receiving a scholarship from the Queen Elizabeth Scholarship Trust in 2012, I went on to complete my MA in ceramics and glass at The Royal College of Art and am now based in London.